ivg313/joplin-docsify/README.md

 ## ToDo
 - [x] Make folder only for public notes
 - [x] Test images/videos/etc export
-- [x] Rewrite files (and images) export: imho they should be in folder with same name as note or something like that. (kind of impossible, fuck it)
+- [x] Rewrite files (and images) export: imho they should be in folder with same name as note or something like that. (just "resources" folders inside notes folders)
 - [x] Remake SUMMARY.md generator to _sidebar.md
 - [x] See if the hyperlinks from Note to Note are working
 - [x] Decide how and where to display the last changed information